robthompson16/support-for-early-career-teachers/content/ambition-institute/year-1-instruction/spring-week-6-mentor-materials.md

 #### Focused development area

 - Teacher, with the support of a colleague, pre-empts what pupils are likely to find challenging in the material they are teaching and plans how they might adapt their teaching to support all pupils to reach the learning goals, e.g. by providing additional time to practise or worked examples.
-- Teacher plans how to adapt their teaching to stretch pupils' thinking when they become increasingly successful, e.g. by removing unnecessary exposition, scaffolding or using stretch questions.
+- Teacher plans how to adapt their teaching to stretch pupils’ thinking when they become increasingly successful, e.g. by removing unnecessary exposition, scaffolding or using stretch questions.
-- Teacher, with the support of a colleague, a Special Educational Needs Co-ordinator (SENCO) or special education professionals, seeks to understand the needs of all pupils, including individual pupils' needs, and how they might best adapt their teaching to support all pupils to meet learning goals without creating an excessive workload.
+- Teacher, with the support of a colleague, a Special Educational Needs Co-ordinator (SENCO) or special education professionals, seeks to understand the needs of all pupils, including individual pupils’ needs, and how they might best adapt their teaching to support all pupils to meet learning goals without creating an excessive workload.
 - Teacher, with the support of a colleague, discusses when it is appropriate to intervene with individuals and small groups rather than the whole class and plans how to do this efficiently and effectively.

 {details}